Cecil Healy: Military career

-In September 1915, Healy decided to enlist in the Australian Defence Force, and served as a quartermaster sergeant in Egypt and France.
+In September 1915, Healy decided to enlist in the Australian Defence Force and served as a quartermaster sergeant in Egypt and France.
 After attending officer training in Cambridge, he became a second lieutenant in June 1918 in the 19th Sportsman's Battalion.
 He was killed in action on the Somme battlefront.
 Healy remains the only Australian Olympic Gold medallist to die on the battlefield.
 He was buried at Assevillers New British Cemetery (France).

 Centenary

-In 2017 fellow Australian Olympic gold medallist John Devitt and author Larry Writer travelled in France researching Healy's story.
+In 2017, fellow Australian Olympic gold medallist John Devitt and author Larry Writer travelled to France to research Healy's story.
 In 2018, the centenary of Healy's death, their book Cecil Healy: A Biography was launched by the Australian Olympic Committee's John Coates and Governor of New South Wales, General David Hurley at St Aloysius' College in Sydney.
-Another biography Hell and Highwater: Cecil Healy, Olympic Champion whose life was cut short by war by Rochelle Nichols was launched at the Queenscliff Surf Life Saving Club by the Hon.
+Another biography Hell and Highwater: Cecil Healy, Olympic Champion whose life was cut short by war by Rochelle Nichols, was launched at the Queenscliff Surf Life Saving Club by the Hon.
 Tony Abbott MP on 18 April 2018.

-To mark the 100th anniversary of Healy's death, the Australian Olympic Committee announced a discretionary award, named in his honour, to be presented after Olympic Games to an athlete who has shown exceptional sportsmanship.
+To mark the 100th anniversary of Healy's death, the Australian Olympic Committee announced a discretionary award, named in his honour, to be presented after the Olympic Games to an athlete who has shown exceptional sportsmanship.
+Decathlete Cedric Dubler was the inaugural recipient in 2022 for assisting compatriot and eventual Bronze Medalist Ashley Moloney at the 2020 Summer Olympics.

-Also in 2018, the French municipality of Assevillers honoured Healy and other Australian soldiers with a special ceremony.
+Also, in 2018, the French municipality of Assevillers honoured Healy and other Australian soldiers with a special ceremony and a statue of Healy.